fluffy-bunnies/fluffy-assistant/README.md

 </p>

 <p>
 Because it is an AutoHotkey script, it will only work on Windows.
+It also requires an instance of ComfyUI to connect to.
+A display resolution of at least 1920*1080 (100% DPI scaling) is recommended.
 </p>

 <p>